lawrencewin/convergent-react-firebase-demo/client/README.md

 ## Now What?

 This is a very comprehensive project, and it can be intimidating for a new developer to read over.
-To help, I've commented the project, created a slide deck going over the app itself, and have compiled a list of resources to get up to speed in the main doc.
+To help, I've commented the project, created a slide deck going over the app itself, and have compiled a list of resources to get up to speed.
+The slide deck and resources can be found on the [main doc](../README.md).

-### Slide Deck

-{ insert slide deck here }

 ### Code Examples